typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

 For metals, no additional steps are needed.

-For IntelliJ, add the [skunk-intellij plugin](https://github.com/trobert/skunk-intellij) to have correct code highlighting support for queries
+For IntelliJ, add the [skunk-intellij plugin](https://github.com/trobert/skunk-intellij) to have correct code highlighting support for statements.

 ## Verify Your Setup